 I love to use alder as the body material in our bolt-on guitars and basses cause it sounds right, has a comfy weight and it looks great under a transparent finish.
 Alder gives our guitars and basses a classic, open voiced and ringing tone that most players would define as “vintage”.

 As a nice little bonus for us, this wonderful tonewood grows locally, right here on our backyard.
 The carbon footprint can’t really get smaller than that!

 Alder is one of the most common deciduous trees growing in Finland.
-Regarding tone and weight, the Finnish alder species (Alnus Glutinosa) is similar to its relative species growing in North America.
+Regarding tone and weight, the species (Alnus Glutinosa) we use is similar to its relative species growing in North America.
 The Finnish alder seems however to have slightly stronger coloured grain structure, especially when thermally aged, as we do to all our alder.

 All of our transparent coloured and most solid coloured alder bodies are 2-piece, glue seam on the centerline of the body.
 Occasionally we use also 3-piece bodies for solid colored bodies.
 This detail does not have a tonal effect to the instrument.

 The alder we use originates from sustainable local sources in our home country Finland.
 The use of alder does not require CITES or other certification.